Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: ojasiewicz--Simon gradient inequality for the fermion coupled Yang--Mills energy function

-We assume the notation and conventions of Section \ref{subsec:Lojasiewicz-Simon_gradient_inequality_boson_Yang-Mills_energy_functional}.
-By analogy with Proposition~\ref{prop:analyticbos} we establish the forthcoming Proposition \ref{prop:analyticferm} for the analyticity of the fermion coupled Yang-Mills $L^2$-energy functional, $\sF$.
+We assume the notation and conventions of Section \ref{sec:Lojasiewicz-Simon_gradient_inequality_boson_Yang--Mills_energy_function}.
+By analogy with Proposition~\ref{prop:analyticbos} we establish the forthcoming Proposition \ref{prop:analyticferm} for the analyticity of the fermion coupled Yang--Mills energy function, $\sF$.
 Again, this serves as a stepping stone towards the proof that its gradient map, $\hat\sM:x_\infty+\sX\to\tilde\sX$, is real analytic for suitable choices of Banach spaces as in Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality}.